eightys3v3n/esp8266_sad_light_iot_integration/README.md

 ESP8266 Temperature Logger

 # What it does
-Allows the integration of a Node ESP8266 into a BIOS S.A.D. light and the utilization of MQTT to turn it on and off.
+Allows the integration of a Node ESP8266 into a BIOS S.A.D. light and the utilization of MQTT or Home Assistant to turn it on and off.

 # Usage
 ## You Need:
-- A Node ESP8266 (or another model but you might have to change pin names).
+- A NodeMCU 1.0 ESP8266 (or another model but you might have to change pin names).
 - A BIOS Seasonal Affective Disorder light.
 - Soldering iron and bits.
 - Wires.